C-Lilian/WitO/README.md

 ## Available mode

-  - *Infinite mode* : is a mode where you can play as long as you want to practice. (available soon)
+  - *Infinite mode* : is a mode where you can play as long as you want to practice.
-  - *Chrono mode* : is a mode where you are timed and the goal is to have the highest score. (available soon)
+  - *Chrono mode* : is a mode where you are timed and the goal is to have the highest score.
   - *And more to come...*

 ## Project Setup